faenuccio-teaching/M2Lyon2425/M2Lyon2425/SetsAndFunctions1_lecture.md

 # Sets

 ## Introduction
-Sets are **primitive** objects when doing classical, old-school, pen-and-paper mathematics: there is no *definition* of what a set is, there are only *rules* about how these objects work, governing their behaviour under unions, intersections, etc.
+Sets are **primitive** objects when doing classical, old-school, pen-and-paper mathematics:

-Concretely, that's all you need: one rarely (never?) uses that in set-theoretic language a function between $S$ and $T$ is really a subset of $S\times T$ satisfying some property.
+* no *definition*;
+* only *rules* about how these objects work (unions, intersections, etc.).

+That's all you need: do you look at $f\colon S \to T$ as $f\subseteq S\times T$?

-Mathematical objects that are normally represented by a set (like a group, a ring, a differentiable manifold, the set of prime numbers, a Riemann surface, the positive reals, etc...) are formalised in Lean as *types* endowed with some extra-structure.
+Objects normally represented by a set are formalised in Lean as *types* with some extra-structure.

-So, for Lean, sets are **no longer primitive objects**; yet sometimes we really want to speak about *sets* as collections of elements and to play the usual games.
-This is possible, and the same ``working'' rules hold.
+So, for Lean, sets are **no longer primitive objects**; yet
+* sometimes we still want to speak about *sets* as collections of elements
+* we want then to play the usual games.

 ## Definitions